 Layout of tables and figures

-Each table and figure must have a number and title and appear at the top of the table or figure.
+Each table and figure must have a number and title and appear at the top or bottoms of the table or figure.
 They must conform to the margin requirements of the thesis or practicum.
 If the table or figure is oversized, reduce it in size in such a way that it remains clearly legible.
 The title of the table or figure should be as short as possible and indicate the major focus of the material within the table or figure.